UPPMAX/HPC-python/docs/day2/pandas.rst

   - A common indication that you need to clean your data is finding a column that you expected to be numeric assigned a datatype of ``object``.

-* Pandas has many functions devoted to time series, so there are several datatypes - ``datetime``, ``timedelta``, and ``period`` - the first two of which are based on `NumPy data types of the same name <https://numpy.org/devdocs/reference/arrays.datetime.html>`_.
-Unfortunately, we won't have time to cover those at depth.
+* Pandas has many functions devoted to time series, so there are several datatypes---``datetime``, ``timedelta``, and ``period``.
+The first two are based on `NumPy data types of the same name <https://numpy.org/devdocs/reference/arrays.datetime.html>`_, and ``period`` is a time-interval type specified by a starting datetime and a recurrence rate.
+Unfortunately, we won't have time to cover these at depth.

 There are also specialized datatypes for, e.g. saving on memory or performing windowed operations, including